Buying Guides · Last updated 2 June 2026

 What is EuroCity Gibraltar?

-EuroCity is Gibraltar's largest ever development project, being built on reclaimed land near the Spanish border.
-It is a mixed-use scheme including residential units, offices, retail, and a marina.
-It is the most significant new-build opportunity in the territory in decades.
+EuroCity is Gibraltar's largest development project, comprising 360 apartments by Cherapakhove on northern reclaimed land.
+It is part of a major mixed-use scheme including offices, retail, and public areas, and represents the most significant new residential opportunity in the territory in decades.

 Do I need a Gibraltar solicitor to buy off-plan property?

 Yes.
 All property conveyancing in Gibraltar must be handled by a Gibraltar-registered solicitor.
-You cannot use a UK or Spanish lawyer for this.
+You cannot use a UK or Spanish lawyer for Gibraltar property transactions.
 Instructing a Gibraltar solicitor early in the process is essential.

 How much stamp duty do I pay on off-plan property in Gibraltar?